How to Unblock a Shower Drain Without Chemicals

 - A rag or cloth

-Pour one cup of baking soda down the drain, followed by one cup white vinegar.
-Then cover with a rag or cloth.
-Cover the drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t fizz over the top!
+Place one teaspoon of baking soda into the drainage followed by one cup of white vinegar.
+Cover this drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t explode out of control!

 Step 4: Wait

-It should take about 30 minutes while the mixture performs its magic.
-You should hear some fizzing and bubbling.
-This means it’s working!
+Take about 30 minutes while the mixture works its magic.
+You should hear some fizzing and bubbling, which means it’s working!

-Take the cover off with care and flush it out with hot water.
-This should help clear any debris that remains and get your water flowing smoothly again.
+Remove the cover carefully and flush it out with hot water.
+This should help clear any remaining debris and allow your water to flow smoothly again.

 Method 2: Wire Hanger

-Straighten a wire hanger as straight as you can, but leave the other end of the hanger in its original shape.
+Straighten a wire hanger to the greatest extent as you can while leaving one end in its original shape.

-Create a small hook on the top of the wire that you have just straightened.
+Make a hook that is small at the top of the wire that you just straightened.

-Hook it into the drain and look to look for hair or debris.
+Place the hook in the drain and look to look for hair and debris.
 Pull out anything that comes up.

-The vacuum should be set in "liquids" (or "wet" mode.
+Set the vacuum on "liquids" (or "wet" mode.

 Step 4: Turn on Vacuum

-Switch on the vacuum and let it run for approximately three minutes.
-This should eliminate any blockages from the shower drain.
+Then, turn on the vacuum and let it run for approximately three minutes.
+This should help remove any obstructions from your shower drain.

 Method | Supplies Needed | Steps |